Elites

 Bowen, H. V. Elites, Enterprise and the Making of the British Overseas Empire, 1688–1775.
 Basingstoke, UK: Palgrave Macmillan, 1996.

-An example of a general reflection on the involvement of elites in the shaping of an empire.
+An example of a general analysis on the involvement of elites in the shaping of an empire.
 Encompasses the Atlantic colonies as well as East India Company’s territories.
 Assesses the attention devoted by metropolitan elites (landowners, merchants, and businessmen) to the overseas possessions and considers that they were deeply implicated in imperial growth.
 Analyzes the emergence of colonial and transoceanic elites and focuses on their political and cultural links with the mother country.

 Büschges, Christian, and Frédérique Langue, eds.
 Excluir para ser: Procesos identitarios y fronteras sociales en América hispánica: Siglos XVII–XVIII.
 Estudios AHILA de Historia Latinoamericana 1.
 Madrid: Iberoamericana, 2005.

-Along with a theoretical introduction, these six case studies try to articulate economic definitions of Spanish American upper classes with cultural definitions, which are based on personal or familial identities (including ethnic identities) and on collective values (nobility, purity of blood, honor).
+Along with a theoretical introduction, these six case studies articulate economic definitions of Spanish American upper classes with cultural definitions, which are based on personal or familial identities (including ethnic identities) and on collective values (nobility, purity of blood, honor).
 Emphasizes practices of social superiority, exercise of power, insertion in networks, and use of symbols of domination.

 Langue, Frédérique.
 “Las élites en América española, actitudes y mentalidades.”
 Nuevo Mundo Mundos Nuevos (12 November 2005).